Goldlightdrake/note-app/README.md

-# Turborepo starter
+# Note app

-This is an official starter Turborepo.
+This is a basic app for notes management.
+Using this app u can view, add, remove and edit your notes.

 ## Using this example